-Ernst & Young LLP, independent auditors, have audited our consolidated financial statements and schedule included in our Annual Report on Form 10-K for the year ended March 31, 1998, as set forth in their report, which is incorporated by reference in reliance on their report, given on their authority as experts in accounting and auditing.
+Ernst & Young LLP, independent auditors, have audited our consolidated financial statements and schedule included in our Annual Report on Form 10-K/A for the year ended March 31, 1999, as set forth in their report, which is incorporated by reference in this prospectus and elsewhere in the registration statement.
+Our consolidated financial statements and schedule are incorporated by reference in reliance on Ernst & Young LLP's report, given on their authority as experts in accounting and auditing.